ArthurConmy/sae/README.md

 * Untie the bias in and bias out?

 * Do this all on MLP out not hidden???

+* Should we really be doing bias initialized to 0 in reinits?
+Seems like it makes a lot of non-zero fires, eek

 ... then we sure should implement some good vizualization utils